odunola11/AWS_Projects/S3 Versioning/README.md

-S3 Versioning is very useful tool to recover from accidental overwrite and deletion of files stored in the S3 bucket.
+S3 Versioning is a very useful tool to recover from accidental overwrite and deletion of files stored in the S3 bucket.

 # Step 1 - Create S3 bucket